AndromedaOMA/Neural_Networks---Laboratories/README.md

 Participate in the following Kaggle competition -> https://www.kaggle.com/t/1422c0d3298e447aa6e50db3543b6870.
 Use PyTorch to create a training Pipeline and do several experiments on the MNIST dataset, following the rules.
-IMPORTANT NOTE: Implement and train a CNN!
+IMPORTANT NOTE: Implement and train a Convolutional Neural Network(CNN)!

 <h3 align="left">Specifications:</h3>